By TMoM Team Member Katie Moosbrugger

 Don’t overlook vacation bible schools!
 We are blessed to have so many vacation bible schools to choose from in the Triad.
 And the best part?
 Most don’t cost a dime; they simply ask for a donation!
 No matter your denomination or beliefs, VBS programs welcome everyone and they mostly focus on music, art, dancing/movement, and sometimes drama.
 While VBS tends to appeal to younger campers, many VBS camps need older kids to work or volunteer as camp counselors.
-Keep checking our directory of vacation bible schools as it will be updated in April when churches release their information.
+Most churches announce their VBS plans closer to the end of March or in April.

 8. Ask Around for Referrals!

 Ask your friends, teachers, neighbors, and other parents at you child’s school.
 The best information comes directly from the sources who’ve experienced it directly!